 - 1. Supplemental lighting should not produce "hot spots" or glare. - 2.
 Display surfaces should have even lighting with no "scalloped" effects. - 3.
 Each lighting source type (general, supplemental) should have its own control so only those needed by the instructor will be on. - 4.
-Room surfaces should be light, but minimize reflectance of room light onto screen surfaces. - 5.
+Room surfaces should be light, but minimize reflectance of room light onto screen surfaces - 5.
 Lighting levels should be consistent with acceptable classroom lighting levels as established by the I.E.S. lighting standards. - 6.
-Provide supplementary task lighting for surfaces such as whiteboards, lecterns and demonstration areas. - Yavapai College JCI Mestasys EMS lighting controlling classrooms, lecture halls, corridors and restrooms.
+Provide supplementary task lighting for surfaces such as whiteboards, lecterns and demonstration areas. - 7.
+Yavapai College uses Acuity brand lighting control for classrooms, lecture halls, corridors and restrooms.